ID: 613

 Conference Topic: G10.
 Governance and implementation systems

 The session explores how mining can align with Nature Positive goals to protect biodiversity while meeting mineral demands.
-It brings together mining companies, CSOs, and academics to share practical strategies, identify key gaps, and discuss collaborative actions needed to ensure mining contributes to biodiversity recovery by 2030 and beyond.
+It brings together NAGs, academics and consultants to share practical strategies, identify key gaps, and discuss collaborative actions needed to ensure mining contributes to biodiversity recovery by 2030 and beyond.

 Status: approve